 "Hypotheticals aren't really your thing, are they?"
 Delia said.

 "No, not really.
-How am I going to get out of prison without the head of my clan to stand parole on our family honour?"
+How am I going to get out of prison without my Grandmother to stand parole on our family honour?"

 "Good question!"
 Alfred demanded.
 "Good question!
 Got an answer for that, eh, Mr Plod?"

 "I don't really know what he's talking about," replied the sergeant.
 "And that's Sergeant McKenzie-Plod to you."

 Delia sighed and screwed up her eyes.
 It looked like the people around her would be breaking into another comedy sketch.
 Annoying, yes, but it did give her time to think.
 So… Fanaka was concerned that someone was going to try to blow up the Pyramid and decided to stop it with AA emplacements.
 This didn't make a lot of sense to Delia but everyone said that Fanaka was a genius, so possibly his plans worked on some rarefied level that was beyond her understanding.
 Possibly.

 The people who Fanaka believed might fire upon the Pyramid had not done so, but the Barnlings seemed to have their own reasons for wishing the Pyramid to be vulnerable to missile attack.
 What could that be?
 Delia had always agreed with Ms Shan that the Barnlings and the Pyramid were related but… what if they weren't?
 The Pyramid had risen on the ruins of the DIY Barn, and there had been an unspoken assumption that the Pyramid was the Barn's successor.
 But what if it were not?
 What if it were the Barn's usurper?
 Not an ally of the good people of South Hertling, necessarily, but still another enemy of the Barn…